This program is offered at Clark State's Springfield - Leffel Lane location.

 MLT students should possess (with or without reasonable accommodations) appropriate visual, motor, cognitive, technical, communication, and affective skills to be able to accurately and safely perform, plan, prioritize, analyze, solve, and interpret patient's tests and other biological specimens.
 The National Accrediting Agency for Clinical Laboratory Science (NAACLS) has identified minimum essential functions.
 These are available as a link on the MLT program pages on the College's website and are also provided to students as they enter the MLT courses.
 Students are asked to sign a form certifying that they have read, understand, and possess the skills required to meet the essential functions of an MLT.

 Entry into the program is on a space-limited basis.
 Students must petition for admission.
-To be eligible to petition, students must successfully complete reading, writing, math, and algebra placement tests or obtain a grade of C or better on the appropriate college preparatory (CPE) course.
-Completion of a high school general chemistry course or the equivalent is encouraged.
+To be eligible to petition, students must successfully complete reading, writing, math, and algebra placement tests or obtain a grade of C or better on the appropriate college preparatory course.
 Students who meet admission requirements and are accepted to the program are required to meet with the MLT program coordinator prior to enrolling in MLT courses.
+A list of the MLT clinical sites and copies of the MLT student and directed practice manuals can be obtained by contacting the MLT Program Coordinator or the Health, Human, and Public Services division office.

 Health and Clinical Requirements